dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-As the starting point for this project, I've decided to play around with rounded shapes.
-The initial idea was inspired by typography from the early 2000s.
-I used basic shapes to create the letterforms in this iteration but I would like to translate it into custom shapes so I can play around with fill and contour while still keeping that elegant and sophisticated feel.
-The letter 'C' is a challenge, it doesn't look quite right but hopefully when I use custom shapes, I'll be able to communicate it better.
+I've translated the letterforms into the alphabet.
+I realised that there is a lot of unneccessary variables in my code that I could simplify and make the process quicker.
+That will be the next step, along with working on the rest of the alphabet.
+I also would like to clearly outline my letterform system as I want it to be precise to communicate that elegant and sophisticated feel.